ANZCTR is currently experiencing a technical issue. Thank you for your patience while we work on it and apologies for any inconvenience caused.

 Participants allocated to receive the control in the first treatment block will not receive the intervention, and wear their reading glasses or contact lenses, for a period of 3 months (i.e. the duration of a treatment block).

-After the first 3-month treatment block, there will be a 2-week 'wash out' period during which no participants will administer the eye drop intervention and all participants will wear their reading glasses or contact lenses (control treatment).
-After this 'wash out' period, participants will cross-over to the opposite treatment for the next 3-month treatment block (i.e. those who received the intervention in the first treatment block will continue wearing their reading glasses or contact lenses, while those who received the control will be given the intervention eye drops to administer one drop up to twice daily in both eyes, in place of wearing their reading glasses or contact lenses).
+After the first 3-month treatment block, there will be a 2-week 'wash out' period during which no participants will administer the eye drop intervention and all participants will wear their reading glasses or contact lenses (control).
+After this 'wash out' period, participants will cross-over to the opposite treatment for the next 3-month treatment block (i.e. those who received the intervention in the first treatment block will wear their reading glasses or contact lenses, while those who received the control will be given the intervention eye drops to administer one drop up to twice daily in both eyes, in place of wearing their reading glasses or contact lenses).

 Intervention code [1] 328027 0